im-rahulr/gemini-cli/docs/cli/commands.md

       - When active, shell mode uses a different coloring and a "Shell Mode Indicator".
       - While in shell mode, text you type is interpreted directly as a shell command.
     - **Exiting shell mode:**
-      - When exited, the UI reverts to its standard appearance and normal Gemini CLI behavior resumes.
+      - When exited, the UI reverts to its standard appearance and normal CodeCraft CLI behavior resumes.

 - **Caution for all `!` usage:** Commands you execute in shell mode have the same permissions and impact as if you ran them directly in your terminal.